-A. All patients are eligible to be observed by or to receive care from medical trainees (fellows, residents, and students) unless the Attending Physician or the family objects to trainee participation.

-B. Fellows and Residents

-- 1. All fellows and residents are considered to be under the supervision of the teaching director of their respective programs while assigned to the Hospital. - 2.
-While participating in patient care activities, fellows and residents are responsible to the patient's Attending Physician or appropriate Consulting Provider and are subject to these Rules and Regulations of the Medical Staff and policies and procedures of the Hospital. - 3.
+- A. All patients are eligible to be observed by or to receive care from medical trainees (fellows, residents, and students) unless the Attending Physician or the family objects to trainee participation. - B. Fellows and Residents - 1.
+The Medical College of Wisconsin Affiliated Hospitals ("MCWAH") employed - a.
+All fellows and residents are considered to be under the supervision of the teaching director of their respective programs while assigned to the Surgicenter. - b.
+While participating in patient care activities, fellows and residents are responsible to the patient's Attending Physician and are subject to these Rules and Regulations of the Medical Staff and policies and procedures of the Surgicenter. - 2.
+Non-MCWAH employed - a.
+All fellows and residents are considered to be under the supervision of the teaching director of their respective programs while assigned to the Surgicenter. - b.
+While participating in patient care activities, fellows and residents are responsible to the patient's Attending Physician and are subject to these Rules and Regulations of the Medical Staff and policies and procedures of the Surgicenter. - c.
 Fellows and residents are permitted to assume increasing levels of responsibility for patient care activities commensurate with their individual progress in experience, skill, knowledge, and judgment, as determined by their program directors.

-C. Medical Students
+Fellows not employed by MCWAH must be credentialed. - C. Medical Students